 - fluency in English

-We are looking for motivated team players with strong communication skills and the desire to work in a dynamic environment.
-Your desire to understand biological problems is a must, and prior experience in the field of stem cell differentiation and immunology or epigenetics is a strong plus.
+We are looking for a motivated team player with strong communication skills and the desire to work in a dynamic environment.
+Your desire to understand biological problems is a must, and prior experience in the field stem cell differentiation and hematopoiesis is a strong plus.

-Based within close vicinity to both France and Switzerland, our institute hosts a vibrant community of international researchers and many state-of-the-art facilities (e. g. a modern deep-sequencing unit and a powerful data center).
+We offer: Based within close vicinity to both France and Switzerland, our institute hosts a vibrant community of international researchers and many state-of-the-art facilities (e.g. a modern deep-sequencing unit and a powerful data center).
 Salaries will be based on previous experience according to TVöD guidelines.

-Have we sparked your interest?
-Please submit your complete application, including a CV via our online application portal at www.ie-freiburg.mpg.de until 4th of February 2020.
+Application deadline: Have we sparked your interest?
+Please submit your complete application, including a CV via our online application portal at www.ie-freiburg.mpg.de until 22nd of July 2020.

 Handicapped applicants with equal qualifications will be given preferential treatment.
 The Max Planck Society seeks to increase the number of women in areas, where they are underrepresented, and therefore explicitly encourages women to apply.
 The Max Planck Society strives for gender and diversity equality.
+We welcome applications from all backgrounds.
 A childcare facility is directly attached to the institute.

 If you would like to work in a dedicated team, please convince us now by sending us your complete application documents together with your salary expectations and your earliest possible date of joining the Institute.